timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

+            - Championship tournament experience (MRDA) in the front, middle, and rear OPR roles.
             - High proficiency at each OPR position and the capacity to switch between any OPR position at any time without disrupting gameplay or creating a coverage gap.
             - Being the earliest and most decisive "dropping" OPR in the world, seeking to rapidly stop, accelerate in non-derby direction, and recover a new position whenever the pack's speed has even the slightest potential to put me or my peers out of position.
             - Awareness of earned passes within my zone of responsibility, including player details.